 Add 3 to 4 ice cubes to a tall glass.
 For larger servings or pitcher-sized amounts, simply quadruple this recipe.
 Add a whole cup ice to keep the beverage cool in the midday sun if serving at an outdoor brunch.
 Add flair to your boba tea by garnishing with a slice of lemon.
 Sip through a wide straw and enjoy the chewy nature of the boba pearls and sweet taste of the tea.

 Follow the instructions from the simple boba tea recipe to cook and rinse the tapioca balls.

 Brew and add tea in the same way you would for simple boba tea.
-You can use regular milk or alternatives such as rice milk and almond milk.
+You can use regular milk or alternatives such as half and half, rice milk, coconut milk, and almond milk.
 Many boba teas are sweetened with condensed milk.
 This variety is thicker and more luxurious when it comes to flavor and texture.
 It is full-bodied and more similar to a shake.